 In August 2018, the Company entered into an amendment to the Sales Agreement to reflect that the shares will be issued pursuant to a Registration Statement on Form S-3 (Registration No. 333-226319) that was declared effective in August 2018 and that replaced the Company's previously effective shelf registration statement.
 In connection with the amendment, the number of shares of common stock that may be sold pursuant to the Sales Agreement was increased from an aggregate offering amount of \$12 million to \$25 million (limited to a maximum of 4,921,260 shares).
 All other provisions of the Sales Agreement remained unchanged.
-During the three months ended March 31, 2019, the Company did not issue shares of common stock under the Sales Agreement for net proceeds of \$1.0 million since inception.
+During the six months ended June 30, 2019, the Company did not issue shares of common stock under the Sales Agreement.
+As of June 30, 2019, the Company has issued 149,041 shares of common stock under the Sales Agreement for net proceeds of \$1.0 million since inception.